GoogleCloudPlatform/community/tutorials/mongodb-atlas-visionapi-nodejs/index.md

 ---
-title: Tutorial - Google Vision API and MongoDB Atlas on Google Cloud
+title: Google Vision API and MongoDB Atlas on Google Cloud
 description: Learn how to use Google's Vision API and MongoDB Atlas to build a metadata database with Express server and Node.js.
 author: ksmith, arajwade
 tags: Vision API, Node.js, express, MongoDB Atlas
-date_published:
+date_published: 2019-06-18
 ---

 ## Overview